kaareltinn/fp-js/lecture-2.md

 ---
 ### Pipe
-compose evaluates functions from right-to-left, e.g meaning g will be
+`compose(f, g)` evaluates functions from right-to-left, e.g meaning `g `will run first and its return value passed to `f`

+Somewhat more natural would be left-to-right evaluation, for that
 ```javascript

 ```